Why are there hypocrites in the church?

 If you dislike hypocrisy in the church, you have a lot in common with Jesus!
 Christ soundly denounced hypocrisy (Matthew 23).

 Yes, there is sometimes hypocrisy in the church, for two reasons.
 First, some people professing to be Christians are not!
-There are some people sitting in pews on Sunday, wearing crosses around their necks, or preaching loudly on TV that are counterfeits.
+There are some people sitting in the pews on Sunday, wearing crosses around their necks, or preaching loudly on TV that are counterfeits.
 They are participating outwardly for reasons other than a saving relationship with Christ as their Lord and Master.
 Many have allowed the culture to mold them, rather than the reverse, as Christ commanded.

 But secondly, the imperfections of Christians reinforce the important truth of the biblical message about man's sinful nature.
 Being a sinner is, you might say, a requirement for being a Christian!